-&lt;sup>379 See Pacific Gas & Electric Comments at 13.
+379 See Pacific Gas & Electric Comments at 13.

+381 See, e.g., Energy Storage Association Comments at 22; Mensah Comments at 2; Minnesota Energy Storage Alliance Comments at 5-6; Tesla/SolarCity Comments at 19-20.

-315. In contrast, several commenters suggest that metering and accounting practices can be developed to discern between wholesale and retail activities.
-Tesla/SolarCity recommend that the Commission specify that behind-the-meter resources participating in wholesale markets have appropriate metering that RTOs/ISOs can use for settlement purpose to distinguish between wholesale energy uses and retail energy uses.
-Tesla/SolarCity point to CAISO's Metering Generation Output for Proxy Demand Resources as a good example that relies on direct metering and not synthetic baselines to distinguish between wholesale and retail applications for behind-the-meter energy storage resources.
+Tesla/SolarCity point to CAISO's Metering Generation Output for Proxy Demand

+Resources as a good example that relies on direct metering and not synthetic baselines to distinguish between wholesale and retail applications for behind-the-meter energy storage resources.

-316. CAISO explains its existing metering and accounting practices can distinguish between wholesale and retail activities.
-CAISO notes that a behind-the-meter resource participating through its Non-Generator Resource model must separately meter its output and consumption and report that meter data to CAISO for settlement purposes, which is settled at the wholesale rate.
+311. CAISO explains its existing metering and accounting practices can distinguish between wholesale and retail activities.382 CAISO notes that a behind-the-meter resource participating through its Non-Generator Resource model must separately meter its output and consumption and report that meter data to CAISO for settlement purposes, which is settled at the wholesale rate.
 CAISO adds that this meter data can be used to adjust the end-use customer meter data to ensure that it reflects only the end-use load.
 In contrast, CAISO notes that a behind-the-meter resource participating under CAISO's Proxy Demand Resource model only settles with CAISO for intervals in which it has submitted a bid and received a schedule or dispatch instruction to discharge energy to reduce load as a demand response resource, such that its energy consumption for charging is a portion of the end-use retail load.